dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 is the only final variable which can be the target of an assignment.
 It can only be assigned once, but this is enforced dynamically rather than statically.

+An instance variable declaration may be declared `covariant` iff it introduces an implicit setter.

 A read of a field or variable which is marked as `late` which has not yet been written to causes the initializer expression of the variable to be evaluated to